schaum/FlashDisc/README.md

 - plug the circuit to a 5V power supply
 - push the center button of the joystik to start
 - tune the motor speed: joystik up or to the right once or twice to increase the speed, down or left to lower the speed

+## Designs of Discs

+Check out [the sample FlashDiscs](FlashDiscs/) for an inspiration on how to create discs.